Nils van 't Hoenderdaal

-Nils van 't Hoenderdaal (born 3 October 1993) is a Dutch track cyclist.
+Nils van 't Hoenderdaal (born 3 October 1993) is a Dutch former track cyclist.

 Career

 In 2011 Van 't Hoenderdaal competed at the 2011 Dutch National Track Championships in the men's sprint and men's keirin, but did not win a medal.
 A year later at the 2012 Dutch National Track Championships he won the silver medal in the men's keirin.
 Internationally he won the team sprint at the third round of the 2013–14 UCI Track Cycling World Cup in Aguascalientes, Mexico together with Hugo Haak and Matthijs Büchli.
 He won the gold medal in the team sprint at the 2015 UEC European Track Championships in Grenchen, Switzerland, together with Jeffrey Hoogland and Hugo Haak.